tneotia/html-editor-enhanced/README.md

 1. When switching between dark and light mode, a reload is required for the HTML editor to switch to the correct color scheme.
 You can implement this programmatically in Flutter Mobile: `<controller name>.editorController.reload()`, or in Flutter Web: `<controller name>.reloadWeb()`.
 This will reset the editor!
 You can save the current text, reload, and then set the text if you'd like to maintain the state.

 2. If you are making a cross platform implementation and are using either the `controller` getter or the `reloadWeb()` method, use `kIsWeb` in your app to ensure you are calling these in the correct platform.

+3. Inline notifications are finnicky on mobile.
+It seems that adding/removing a notification adds 2 px to the height of the editor, even though the height is recalculated each time.
+At the moment I have not found a workaround.
+This behavior is not present on Web, however.

 ## License